Bible Trivia Question

 In the prophecy of Isaiah, where will a little child play in the future?

-The lair of a wolf
+The den of a lion

 The hole of an asp